Addyvan/valheim-k8s/README.md

 ### Using a Host Volume

+Note: If you are deploying to a cloud provider it is highly recommended that you use a PVC powered by a cloud-specific storageClass.
+Otherwise you risk losing your world.

 On the node you wish to use make sure the folder you are mounting exists (ideally empty if you are starting a new world).
 Once you spin up the game pod you should see the following files created:
 ```bash
 $ ls /data/valheim